jbee/open-space/spaceships.md

 	- Allows to chose different materials in one ship
 	- Allows to use inner armour
 - Stops beam and missile damage
 - Dependent on the material just seperate single blocks or connected blocks can be created.
 E.g. metals cannot share damage where something fluid can - so metals are always single blocks and fluids can be connected blocks.

+## Computer
+Computers are mainly used as target computer.
+The main difference between different computer techniques is the reaction time needed to recompute the targeting for a moving target.

+Damage is anti-proportional to
+- reaction time
+- mobility of the target

+Probability of a miss
+- anti-proportional to reaction time
+- proportional to mobility of the target

+When targeting specific components it becomes harder to compute.
+Some computers are especially good at targeting components.